-Our management team is based at our office in Masterton.
-We support our team of expert facilitators and advisors to deliver our programmes throughout New Zealand.
+Our Masterton-based management team supports our team of expert facilitators and advisors to deliver our programmes throughout Aotearoa New Zealand.

-AWDT graduates feature strongly in our team.
-Not only do they bring their own expertise, but having completed one or more of our programmes, they understand, first-hand, the power of standing shoulder-to-shoulder with like-minded women to provide a rich learning experience and ongoing support and connection.
+AWDT graduates feature strongly in our team, bringing their own expertise and first-hand understanding of the power of standing shoulder-to-shoulder with our programme participants to provide a rich learning experience and ongoing support and connection.

 - Lisa Sims